 The proposal is for a 642-lot subdivision/planned unit development.
+The applicant is proposing the modification of the subdivision.
 A Traffic Impact Analysis (TIA) dated February 2019, was reviewed and approved as part of the original approval.
 Our modified proposal is for less lots then were original documented within the approved TIA.